 3) Mini-Split Air Conditioner

-The Mini-Spit or “Ductless” Air Conditioner system is another popular type of air conditioning system.
-Mini Splits are wall-mounted, highly efficient, and cool much larger rooms up to 1,500 square feet.
+Another popular type of air conditioning system is the mini-spit or “ductless” system.
+Mini Splits are wall-mounted, highly efficient, and cool much larger rooms of up to 1,500 square feet.

-Mini/Ductless AC Systems are sleek wall-mounted units that complement most home decors and cost significantly more than Window or Portable AC units (But less than Central AC), with prices ranging from $800 for 12,000 BTUs up -$2,200 for 30,000 BTUs (Labor not Included).
+Mini/Ductless AC Systems are sleek wall-mounted units that complement most home decors.
+They cost significantly more than Window or Portable AC units (but less than central AC), ranging from $800 for 12,000 BTUs up to $2,200 for 30,000 BTUs (Labor not Included).

-The best Mini Split air conditioners include Heating and Cooling performance options and are the most energy-efficient AC to own – while still delivering up to 30,000 BTUs of cooling performance.
+The best Mini Split air conditioners include Heating and Cooling performance options and are the most energy-efficient ACs to own, delivering up to 30,000 BTUs of cooling performance.

 - Ductless mini-splits: Ductless mini-splits are a newer type of air conditioner that is becoming increasingly popular.
-They are more expensive than window or portable units, but they are also more efficient, and they can be installed in any room, even if there is no window.
+They are more expensive than window or portable units, but they are also more efficient.
+They can be installed in any room, even if there is no window.

 - 150 to 250 square feet: 6,000 BTUs